Course Description:

 Disclaimer: Registrations from individuals with clinical designations not listed in the intended audience for this course may be subject to removal from the course roster without a full refund.
 See Brooks IHL Course Policies and Procedures for details at Brooksihl.org.
 If you are unsure or have questions related to the intended audience, please email CEU@BrooksIHL.org and we will be happy to help clarify!

-Course Education Level: Introductory /Intermediate
+Course Education Level: Intermediate

 Contact Hours: